transformerlab/transformerlab-docs/for-teams/why.md

 ---
-title: Why Transformer Lab for Labs?
+title: Why Use Transformer Lab at My Lab?
 sidebar_position: 15
 ---

 # Why Should I use Transformer Lab at My Research Lab?

-**Upgrade your Research Workflow without Replacing your Infrastructure.**

 Your lab likely relies on **Slurm** to manage your compute cluster.
 Or your lab may be using cloud compute like services from **Azure, AWS, or GCP**.
 Or perhaps you are using a cluster that runs **Kubernetes**.